 Commuters or upperclassmen living in Greek housing or an apartment will not be required to have a residential dining plan.

 14. How can upperclassmen/commuters choose or change their meal plan?

 A: Upperclassmen who live in meal-plan-required dorms will automatically have a 5 or 7 Day meal plan added to their Housing bill.
-Those who live in meal-plan-exempt dorms and who wish to take advantage of the residential dining plan may choose to add their meal plan cost to their housing bill or by visiting the Dining Services office within the first 2 weeks of the semester.
+Those who live in meal-plan-exempt dorms and who wish to take advantage of the residential dining plan may choose to add their meal plan cost to their housing bill or by visiting the Dining Services office.

 Commuters and upperclassmen who wish to purchase a Commuter meal plan must purchase it separately either online or in the Dining Services office.
 Commuter meal plans must be paid in full at the time of purchase, unless sufficient financial aid is expected.
 Refer to the Meal Plans section for further details.

 You may change, upgrade, downgrade, or cancel your meal plan at any time by coming to the Dining Services office and filling out a meal plan change form.